codahale/veil/docs/design.md

 Authenticity](#insider-authenticity)), in which the adversary `A` knows the receiver's secret key `sk_R` in addition to the public keys of both users ([[BS10]](#bs10), p.
 48).

-Again, both Ed25519 and ML-DSA-65 are sUF-CMA secure and the signature is created using the signer's secret key, which `A` does not know.
+Again, ML-DSA-65 is sUF-CMA secure and the signature is created using the signer's secret key, which `A` does not know.
 The receiver (or `A` in possession of the receiver's secret key) cannot forge signatures for new messages.
 Therefore, `veil.sres` provides authenticity in the multi-user insider setting.

-Because `veil.sres` is parameterized with a nonce `N`, the use of a deterministic signature scheme is not vulnerable to fault injection attacks.

 ### Indistinguishability Of Headers From Random Noise Of Encrypted Headers

-All of the components of a `veil.sres` ciphertext are AEGIS-128L ciphertexts using keys derived via TurboSHAKE128.
+All of the components of a `veil.sres` ciphertext except for the ML-KEM-768 ciphertext are AEGIS-128L ciphertexts using keys derived via TurboSHAKE128.
 An adversary in the outsider setting (i.e. knowing only public keys) is unable to calculate any of the key material used to produce the ciphertexts; a distinguishing attack would imply that either TurboSHAKE128 is not collision-resistant or that AEGIS-128L is not PRF secure.

+The ML-KEM-768 ciphertext is encoded with the Kemeleon obfuscation scheme, which is indistinguishable from random noise [[GSV24]](#gsv24).

 ## Encrypted Messages